 Advantages of International Trading

-- Competative trading commissions, see our full rates and charges.
+- Competitive trading commissions, rates and charges.

 - Reduce the need for foreign exchange with our multi currency Cash Management Account.
 Hold 9 major currencies: UK Sterling (GBP), Euro, Canadian Dollars (CAD) and US Dollars (USD), Hong Kong Dollars (HKD), Singapore Dollars (S$), Australian Dollars (AUD), Swiss Franc (CHF) & Swedish Krona (SEK).